pheiduck/auto-commit/README.md

 # Update:

-Script run in a loop 10 times after it was executed
+- Script run infinity loop

 # Known Issues:

 - Not a real auto-commit at the moment > manual executing
 - script cd goes in current Working Directory, make sure you are in your git Repo directory
+- if section is not done "disaster-condition" is not defined